 Dialogue believes that documentation of, and archived materials about, Community Performance practice contributes a wealth of knowledge to the field.
-As a significant way of knowing about the field, such resources act as a tool with which meaning and understanding about Community Performance are constructed, produced, contributed, shaped, revealed, communicated and disseminated.
+As significant ways of knowing about the field, such resources act as a tool through which meaning and understanding about Community Performance are constructed, produced, contributed, shaped, revealed, communicated and disseminated.

 Dialogue is engaged in archiving existing materials about past and ongoing projects from various outlets, in order to collate existing resources about Community Performance.